 Gravity facilitates app deployment and portability into air-gapped environments.
 It’s an open-source solution used by organizations to deploy multi-tier, highly available apps into air-gapped networks, and reduce the operational overload of managing them.
 In all, Gravity allows you to manage complex apps (in an air-gapped environment) even if you don’t have a remote internet connection.

 Gravity operates through a YAML file or Helm chart –called a Cluster Image Manifest.
 Hence, when creating an image, Gravity specifies how applications are installed, updated, and configured, and packages all the dependencies.

 The cluster creations by Gravity ultimately create a folder with all files and dependencies you need to efficiently set up an air gap application.
 Furthermore, the gravity clusters are truly identical, they don’t create any configuration drift.
 Hence, ensuring that all apps deployed are the same regardless of the environment they’re running in.

-Apps can also be deployed in an air-gapped architecture through software such as software-defined perimeter (SDP) framework.
-These apps that ensure air gapping ensure creating an environment that can sometimes referred to as a method of virtual air gapping.
+Apps can also be deployed in an air-gapped architecture through software such as the software-defined perimeter (SDP) framework.
+These apps that ensure air gapping ensure creating an environment that can sometimes be referred to as a method of virtual air gapping.